khchenTW/Sound-WCDFP/README.md

 cd Sound-WCDFP/plots
 ./plot.sh
 ```
-You can find the plotted figures in the folder ```outputs```.
+The plotted figures can be found in the folder ```outputs```.

 The following table describes the mapping between the figures and the outputed pdfs.

 | Paper Figure    |  Plot in ```plots/outputs```      |
 |-----------------|-----------------------------------|